 As the first capital of Canada in 1841, Kingston has a long history.
 However, authorities decided that the location was not quite right and so Kingston was only a capital city for three years.
-Located directly on Lake Ontario and the sources of two rivers, the St. Lawrence and the Cataraqui, Kingston is still a growing city with a lot to offer, and remains an important part of military operations in Ontario.
+Located directly on Lake Ontario and the sources of two rivers, the St. Lawrence and the Cataraqui, Kingston is still a growing city with a lot to offer and remains an integral part of military operations in Ontario.

 The city of Kingston is quite diverse in its education levels.
-Within Kingston, 18.8% of the overall population are not in possession of a high school diploma.
+Within Kingston, 18.8% of the overall population does not have a high school diploma.
 27% of the population have at least obtained a high school diploma, while 8% have chosen apprenticeship or trades after high school and 21.5% have attended a non-university college and received a certificate of completion.

 Transportation in and around Kingston is primarily by privately owned personal vehicles.
 69.1% of the population of the city owns and regularly drives their own vehicle everywhere they go.
 There is, however, a growing number of people turning to public transportation.
-Currently this totals only 5% of the population, while 14.5% of people choose to bike or walk to where they want to go.
+Currently, this totals only 5% of the population, while 14.5% of people choose to bike or walk to where they want to go.
 9.7% of the population claim to be passengers without the legal ability to drive, and just 1.7% of the population claims that they regularly use other forms of transportation to get to and from their destinations.